 If you own a food processor, a crank-driven food grinder or even a sharp chef’s blade, you can make your own ground/chopped chicken at home.
 Use boneless, skinless breasts for the leanest blend, or create your own combination of white and dark meat.

 - Decide how much ground chicken you need.
 Plan for about 5 ounces of uncooked chicken per person (for ¼-pound burgers).

 - Cut chicken into chunks (1 inch or so) or thick slices.
 Place in a single layer on a wax or parchment paper-lined baking sheet.
 Slide into the freezer for about 20 minutes.

 - Prepare a food processor fitted with the metal blade.*

 - Plan ahead: grind up chicken in 1-pound batches.
-Wrap in waxed freezer paper and securely seal the packages with freezer tape—just like at the butcher shop.
+Wrap in waxed freezer paper and securely seal the packages like at the butcher shop.
 Record the grinding date on each package with a permanent marker.
 Now you’ve got your own supply of meat for summer grilling, entertaining, or a quick pot of chili or spaghetti sauce!

 *You can also finely chop the chicken by hand with a sharp chef’s blade until the chicken is the consistency you like.
 Or you can use a manual meat grinder that clamps to the side of the kitchen counter—they allow you to control the coarseness of the grind.